Roulette Etiquette Online and Offline

 You can still make wagers after the croupier starts the ball rolling but as the ball begins to slow down, the croupier will wave their hand over the table and say, "No more bets!".
 Once this happens, you just have to sit tight and dream of the big win.

 If you do make another bet after this point, the croupier (or the eye in the sky) will see you!
 At this point you should hope that the casino just voids your bet, but they can take further action if they think you could see or predict the final result.
-This is known as past posting, and it is illegal in virtually every casino.
+This is known as past posting, and it’s not permitted in virtually every casino.

 Even though you only have one minute to make your wagers, it should be plenty of time to get your bets down; don't wait until the last second and be forced to toss your chips across the table!
 If you can't reach far enough, just ask the dealer or another player to help you.